Government of Uttar Pradesh: Executive

 The government is headed by the governor who appoints the chief minister and their council of ministers.
 The governor is appointed for a period of five years and acts as the constitutional head of the state.
 The governor remains the ceremonial head of the state with the day-to-day running of the government is taken care of by the chief minister and their council of ministers in whom a great deal of legislative powers is vested.

-The council of ministers consists of cabinet ministers and ministers of state.
+Uttar Pradesh Council of ministers consists of cabinet ministers and ministers of state.
 The Secretariat headed by the chief secretary assists the council of ministers.
 The chief secretary is also the administrative head of the government.

-Each government department is headed by a Minister, who is assisted by an additional chief secretary or a principal secretary, who usually is an officer of Indian Administrative Service, the additional chief secretary or principal secretary serves as the administrative head of the department they are assigned to.
-Each department also has officers of the rank of secretary, special secretary, joint secretary etc. assisting the minister and the additional chief secretary or principal secretary.
+Each government department is headed by a Minister, who is assisted by an additional chief secretary or a principal secretary or rarely by a secretary, who usually is an officer of Indian Administrative Service, the additional chief secretary or principal secretary serves as the administrative head of the department they are assigned to.
+Each department also has officers of the rank of special secretary, joint secretary, deputy secretary, under secretary, section officer etc. assisting the minister and the additional chief secretary or principal secretary or secretary.